krmdl/Snapie/README.md

 # snapchatFollowBot
-Get fake friends on snapchat.
+Get bulk friends on snapchat.
 How to use:

 install required libs.